 DuPage County Special Needs Children and Divorce Attorneys

-Experienced Lawyers for Clients Facing Divorce with Disabled Children in Lombard, Joliet, and St. Charles
+Experienced Lawyers for Clients Facing Divorce with Disabled Children in Lombard, Naperville, and Bloomingdale

-At Mevorah Law Offices LLC, we have represented spouses dealing with special needs children and divorce for over 35 years.
+At Mevorah & Giglio Law Offices, we have represented spouses dealing with special needs children and divorce for over 40 years.
 Our award-winning attorneys have in-depth knowledge of the common issues couples with disabled children face during a divorce.
-We are honest, approachable, compassionate and committed to protecting the interests of each client we serve.
+We are honest, approachable, compassionate, and committed to protecting the interests of each client we serve.
 We understand that every family situation is unique, and we take the time to listen to your concerns and develop a comprehensive solution that addresses your needs and accomplishes your goals.
-We also remain as accessible as possible to our clients with extended evening and weekend hours and prompt responses to all client inquiries.
+We also remain as accessible as possible to our clients, with extended evening and weekend hours and prompt responses to all client inquiries.

 Special Needs Children and Divorce in Illinois